Beast Boy: Forever Evil

-DC Rebirth
+DC Rebirth/Infinite Frontier

 Beast Boy once again joins the Teen Titans led by Damian Wayne along with Starfire, Raven, and Kid Flash.

 Following Dark Nights: Metal and Justice League: No Justice, the breaching of the Source Wall causes the powers of many of Earth's metahuman population to become erratic.
 In Beast Boy's case, he occasionally transforms into a monstrous, hulking version of himself, often going on rampages until he can regain his senses.
-Wanting to assist other metahumans affected by the Source Wall like himself, he joins Nightwing's new incarnation of the Titan's, joining with Raven, Miss Martian, Donna Troy, and Steel.
+Wanting to assist other metahumans affected by the Source Wall like himself, he joins Nightwing's new incarnation of the Titans, joining with Raven, Miss Martian, Donna Troy, and Steel.
 Following a confrontation between the Titans and Mother Blood, Beast Boy gains control over his new transformation.

+Dawn of DC

+Titans: Beast World

+During a battle against a parasitic alien entity known as the "Necrostar", Beast Boy transforms himself into a "Garro", a creature that resembles Starro and sends out starfish spores of his own to free humans infected by the Necrostar.
+After Beast Boy sends the Necrostar to a distant nebula by the help of Cyborg, Doctor Hate (a being created by Amanda Waller during "Knight Terrors") knocks Cyborg unconscious and seemingly erases Beast Boy's memories from Garro.
+Garro's spores spread across the world, infecting people and transforming them into feral humanoid animals.
+Donna Troy tries to use her Lasso of Persuasion on Garro in an effort to restore Beast Boy's mind, but Waller transports Chunk into his body, seemingly killing them both.
+Despite his death, Garro's spores remain active.

+The Titans later realize that the spores contained Beast Boy's consciousness and by destroying them they would slowly indirectly killing him.
+After managing to free all the mutated humans from the spores, they collect them in the Titans Tower, where the spores slowly reformed back into Beast Boy, who has lost most of his consciousness.
+The Titans managed to make Beast Boy regain his memories by fusing his old self with his current body.
+The events left a deep mark on him, but later when Batman talked to him, he convinced Beast Boy that despite everything, he saved the world and is still a hero.